 Sure Start: Is your child eligible?

 Sure Start assists qualified preschool-age military children living overseas.
 To qualify, your child needs to turn 4 years old by Sept.
-1 of the current school year.
-Your child also must meet one of these requirements:
+1 of the enrolling school year and be a command-sponsored dependent.

 - Lives in a single-parent household